jordanmontt/RewriteToolsSet/README.md

 This is the principal tool that conects all the other ones.
 It loads with a defafult Rewrite Rule.
 It has a basic cheat sheet for the Rewrite Rules syntax.
 If you want a deeper explanation, you can open the Rewrite Helper Browser.
 - Press the _More Help_ button to open the helper browser which contains an explanation of the Rewrite Rules syntax.
+- Press the _Save rule_ button to save the current rule.
+- Press the _Apply on selection..._ button to open the Rewrite Applier, which allows to apply the rule to a selected set of classes.
+- Press the _Apply on all classes_ button to apply the current rule to all classes in the Pharo´s system.
 - Press the _Match Tool_ button to open Match Tool.
-- Press the _Apply rule_ button to apply the current rule to all classes in the Pharo´s system.
-- Press the _Open Applier_ button to open the Rewrite Applier.
+- Press the _Build rule_ button to open Rewrite Rule Builder Editor.
-- Press the _Save rule_ button to save the current rule.
-- Press the _Load rule_ button to open the loader which allows you to load any rule that you have previously saved.
+- Press the _Load a rule_ button to open the loader which allows you to load any rule that you have previously saved.

 ### Rewrite Rule Builder Editor

-![Rewrite Rule Builder Editor](https://i.imgur.com/gty5qgH.png) To write
+![Rewrite Rule Builder Editor](https://i.imgur.com/gty5qgH.png)

+This is a tool that allows to build a Rewrite Rule from Pharo code.
+You can paste Pharo code in the panels and select the parts of the code that you want to abstract into pattern code.

 ### Match Tool